kokspflanze/PServerCMS/README.md

 */5 * * * * php /[install-path]/public/index.php user-codes-cleanup
 ```

+## Donation

+- Paymentwall default link => `/payment-wall-response.html`
+- Superreward default link => `/super-reward-response.html`

+Please check the config with the key `payment-api` to setup the secret-keys, ban-time and more.

 ## Problems or improvements

 Please write an issue or create a pull-request @ GitHub